Azure/azure-powershell/src/FrontDoor/FrontDoor.Autorest/README.md

       default:
         script: '"global"'
   - where:
-      verb: New
       subject: WafPolicy
       parameter-name: PolicySettingCustomBlockResponseBody
     set:
       parameter-name: BlockResponseBody
   - where:
-      verb: New
       subject: WafPolicy
       parameter-name: PolicySettingCustomBlockResponseStatusCode
     set:
       parameter-name: CustomBlockResponseStatusCode
   - where:
-      verb: New
       subject: WafPolicy
       parameter-name: PolicySettingEnabledState
     set:
       parameter-name: EnabledState
   - where:
-      verb: New
       subject: WafPolicy
       parameter-name: PolicySettingJavascriptChallengeExpirationInMinute
     set:
       parameter-name: JavascriptChallengeExpirationInMinute
   - where:
-      verb: New
       subject: WafPolicy
       parameter-name: PolicySettingLogScrubbing
     set:
       parameter-name: LogScrubbing
   - where:
-      verb: New
       subject: WafPolicy
       parameter-name: PolicySettingMode
     set:
       parameter-name: Mode
   - where:
-      verb: New
       subject: WafPolicy
       parameter-name: PolicySettingRedirectUrl
     set:
       parameter-name: RedirectUrl
   - where:
-      verb: New
       subject: WafPolicy
       parameter-name: PolicySettingRequestBodyCheck
     set:
       parameter-name: RequestBodyCheck
-  - where:
-      verb: New
-      subject: WafPolicy
-    hide: true

   # Clear-AzFrontDoorEndpointContent rename to Remove-AzFrontDoorContent
   - where: